stayahead-training/python-1/scripts-and-syntax.md

     <br />
     <details>
     <summary>Show me</summary>

-    <i>None of the above - a line of code is terminated by the newline character</i>
+    - None of the above - a line of code is terminated by the newline character
 </details>

 4. True or false.
-Variable and function names should adhere to the same conventions as do source code filenames.<br /><br /><details>
+Variable and function names should adhere to the same conventions as do source code filenames.<br /><details>
     <summary>Show me</summary>

     *True*